ConnorTintorer/IMCA-AI-Project/README.md

 **Cost**
 - Uses the API key linked with your openAI account to generate responses
-- a folder of 15 images costs about $0.03 USD
+- a folder of 15 images costs approximently $0.03 USD
 - Image detail is set to "low" to decrease costs
 - max_tokens is set to 300 per image response (note this does not include the amount of tokens required for the prompt itself)